Study Examines High BP in Young Adults and LV Function in Middle Age

 "This research raises critical questions about the importance of blood pressure even earlier in life and the need for longitudinal studies beginning in childhood or youth," said Thomas H. Marwick, MD, PhD, MPH, FACC, from the Menzies Institute for Medical Research at the University of Tasmania in Australia and author of an editorial comment accompanying the study.
 "The ability to identify at-risk patients at an earlier age could prevent the development of heart dysfunction and failure."

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Hypertension
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Hypertension

 Keywords: Adolescent, Adult, Biomedical Research, Blood Pressure, Hypertension, Ideal Body Weight, Longitudinal Studies, Middle Aged, Risk Factors, Sodium, Systole, Ventricular Dysfunction, Left, Ventricular Function, Left